aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/steps-in-ait3.md

 3. Come back to the Aptos Community page and register your node by clicking on Step 4: **NODE REGISTRATION** button.

-  Provide the details of your validator node on this node registration screen.
+  Provide the details of your validator node on this node registration screen, all the public key information you need is in the `~/$WORKSPACE/keys/public-keys.yaml` file (please don't enter anything from private keys).

+  - OWNER KEY: the first wallet address you created.
+  - CONSENSUS KEY: consensus_public_key from `public-keys.yaml`
+  - CONSENSUS POP: consensus_proof_of_possession from `public-keys.yaml`
+  - ACCOUNT KEY: account_public_key from `public-keys.yaml`
+  - VALIDATOR NETWORK KEY: validator_network_public_key from `public-keys.yaml`

 4. Next, click on **VALIDATE NODE**.
 If your node passes healthcheck, you will be prompted to complete the identity verification process.